Simranpal/expensify-app/README.md

 In-progress currently.
 A React application to help you make decisions.

-This app which allows user to enter item(s) in a list, press a button and have the app randomly select an item.
+This app allows user to enter item(s) in a list, press a button and have the app randomly select an item.

 # Technology used
 Built on: